Sensitivity analysis under the $f$-sensitivity models: a distributional robustness perspective: Acknowledgement

-The formulation~\eqref{eq:dual_cond} can be viewed as a risk minimization problem, where the minimizer $(\alpha^*(x),\eta^*(x))$ is also the minimizer of per-$x$ conditional risk; as a result, we might employ tools in empirical risk minimization to estimate $\alpha^*(\cdot),\eta^*(\cdot)$, and then estimate $\mu_{1,0}^-$ by plugging in the empirical risk minimizer.
+Our task is then to estimate the dual formulation~\eqref{eq:dual_cond}, which can be viewed as a risk minimization problem.
+However, in sharp contrast to ERM problems in the literature, it involves a typically unknown weight $r_{1,0}(x)$ which depends on the propensity score $e(x)=\PP(T=1\given X=x)$.
+As the estimation rate of this quantity is often slower than root-$n$, directly solving~\eqref{eq:dual_cond} with plug-in weights might yield inaccurate estimators and prohibit root-$n$ statistical inference.

-However, when it involves functions $\alpha(\cdot),\eta(\cdot)$, the estimation might not converge at a parametric rate; furthermore, another particular challenge is the nuisance component $r_{1,0}(x)$ that relies on $e(x) = \PP(T=1\given X=x)$, which typically needs to be estimated in observational studies.
-Similar to the situations for treatment effect estimation without confounding, naive plug-in estimator might suffer from slow rate of convergence.
-We are to show that, with an adjustment term to the naive plug-in estimator that utilizes covariates in the control group, we can still obtain Wald-type inference when the nuisance components are estimated at a lower-than-parametric rate.
+To address this issue, we will make use of the second observation in Proposition~\ref{prop:dual_cond}: $(\alpha^*(x),\eta^*(x))$, the optimizer for~\eqref{eq:dual_cond}, is also the minimizer of per-$x$ conditional risk.
+This property crucially allows us to estimate $\alpha^*(\cdot)$ and $\eta^*(\cdot)$ without knowledge of $r_{1,0}(\cdot)$.
+Our general idea is to employ empirical risk minimization tools to estimate $\alpha^*(\cdot),\eta^*(\cdot)$, and then estimate $\mu_{1,0}^-$ by plugging into~\eqref{eq:dual_cond}.
+Still, the slow estimation rate for the weights and the optimizers poses additional challenges for statistical inference.
+We will also develop a novel adjustment technique to still achieve root-$n$ inference when these quantities are estimated at a slow rate.

-Before proceeding to our procedures, we show a result on the behavior of the optimizer $\alpha^*(x)$: it is positive as long as $\PP_{Y(1)\given X,T=1}$ does not have a large point mass at its essential infimum and the function $f$ satisfy some regularity conditions in the limit.
+Before introducing our procedures, we present a result on the behavior of the optimizer $\alpha^*(x)$: it is positive as long as $\PP_{Y(1)\given X,T=1}$ does not have a large point mass at its essential infimum and the function $f$ satisfy some regularity conditions in the limit.
 The proof of Proposition~\ref{prop:positive_alpha} is deferred to Appendix~\ref{app:proof_positive_alpha}.

 \begin{proposition} Define $\uly(x) = \sup\big\{t: \PP(Y(1) < t \given X = x, T=1) = 0 \big\}$ and $\bar p(x) = \PP\big(Y(1) = \uly(x) \given X = x, T = 1\big)$.
 We assume that $\bar{p}(x)f(1/\bar{p}(x)) + (1-\bar p(x)) f(0) > \rho$ for $\PP_{X \given T=1}$-almost all $x$.
 Also suppose there exist constants $L$ and $U$ such that $f(x)^* \ge L$ for $x \in \RR$, $f^*(x) \le U$ for $x \le 0$, $\lim_{ x\rightarrow -\infty}f^*(x)/x = 0$ and $\lim_{ x\rightarrow \infty}f^*(x)/x = \infty$.
 Then the solution to~\eqref{eq:dual_cond} satistifies $\alpha^*(x) > 0$ for $\PP_{X\given T=1}$-almost all $x$. \end{proposition}